SC-SGS/PLSSVM/bindings/Python/README.md

 | `CSVC([plssvm.Parameter kwargs])`         | Create a new C-SVM with the default target platform.
 The hyper-parameter values are set ot the provided named parameter values.   |
 | `CSVC(target, [plssvm.Parameter kwargs])` | Create a new C-SVM with the provided target platform.
 The hyper-parameter values are set ot the provided named parameter values.  |

-In case of the SYCL C-SVMs (`plssvm.sycl.CSVC`, `plssvm.dpcpp.CSVC`, and `plssvm.adaptivecpp.CSVC`; the same for the `CSVR`s) the additional named argument `sycl_kernel_invocation_type` to choose between the two different SYCL kernel invocation types can be provided.

 In case of the SYCL C-SVMs (`plssvm.sycl.CSVM`, `plssvm.dpcpp.CSVM`, and `plssvm.adaptivecpp.CSVM`; the same for the `CSVR`s), additionally, all constructors also accept the SYCL specific `sycl_kernel_invocation_type` keyword parameter.
-Also, the following methods are additional available for the backend specific C-SVMs.
+Also, the following method is additional available for the backend specific C-SVM:

 | methods                        | description                             |
 |--------------------------------|-----------------------------------------|